The intersection of Jewyness and Lego is pure win. Why?

 I’ve also used Lego to teach Hebrew.
 To even try to re-create a letter or word with modular components of varying sizes and shapes is some serious learning.
 And what a cool way to remember the differences in look-alike letters, say, the dalet and the resh: the dalet needs an extra brick up there, but the resh doesn’t.
 (Tip: use a block letter chart to model from, rather than a siddur-style font.)

 How about the rest of the world’s Jewish Lego efforts?
 So far, there is no site devoted to the building or the indexing of such.
 I’d love to see a snazzy photo blog that allowed users to upload pics.
 GodBricks does an amazing job keeping track of religious-themed Lego creations, but it encompasses all religions (even ancient ones!).
-Chabad deals with Lego at their highly visible menorah builds and public menorah lightings.
-(As befits talented missionaries, they knows how to use irresistible materials as outreach.)
+Chabad deals with Lego at highly visible menorah builds and public menorah lightings.
+(As befits talented missionaries, they know how to use irresistible materials as outreach.)
 Various dedicated AFOL (adult fans of Lego) have made stop-action films with Lego minifigures re-enacting Jewish holidays,

 events and real films.
 The Brick Bible interprets most of the “Old Testament” (not our term, y’all) in minifigs, which means the subject matter is arguably Jewish, but the authorship of this visual midrash—from a self-appointed atheist Reverend— ain’t.
 Here is a good time to mention that the definition of what makes any Jewish art “Jewish” is a topic of hot and ongoing debate.
 Is the 17 year-old who assembled the lovely Lego Solomon’s Temple Jewish?
 I don’t think so, but the Temple is, and maybe a brick version is, too.